csci-182/fall2022/pages/_assignments/tutorial12.md

 Open the `exercise04` folder.
 Inside of `main.js`, write a program, using any kind of loop you want, to output only the names of **pizza restaurants** to the `<main id="output"></main>` tag of the `index.html` file.
 You will have to filter your list by the `category` property of each restaurant.
 If you are successful, your screen should look like this:

 <img class="small" src="/fall2022/assets/images/tutorials/tutorial12/exercise04.png" />

+## What to Submit
+Please commit and push your changes.
+Then, paste a link to your code repository (e.g., [https://github.com/vanwars/csci185-coursework](https://github.com/vanwars/csci185-coursework)) to the course Moodle under **Tutorial 12**.